swo/stats-book/stats.md

 - Simulation in general
 - Bayesian as the mystical: the only way to say the probability about the truth is to assert what you think is the truth
 - Frequentist as a weird subset of the Bayesian
-- Confidence intervals as confidence about how, if this is right, the future will unfold
 - Variance (shape) as more important than mean (location).
 If you have variance, it's pretty easy to measure the mean and get a sense of things.
 If you have the other way, it's a lot more murky.
 - Inference vs. decision-making under uncertainty.
 How are these two things different? (e.g., what's the "cost" of making an incorrect scientific conclusion?)